 The Lebanese Transparency Association Transparency – No Corruption was established in 1999.
 It aims to promote the principles of transparency and accountability, establishing the rule of law and respecting the fundamental rights inaugurated in international laws and the Lebanese Constitution.

 This professional campaign titled 'The Lollar – Currency of Corruption' was published in Lebanon in May, 2022.
 It was created for the brand: Lebanese Transparency Association, by ad agency: Leo Burnett.
-This Design, Outdoor, and Print media campaign is related to the Public Interest, NGO industry and contains 2 media assets.
-It was submitted 9 months ago by Creative PR: Barbara Messer of Publicis Groupe.
+This Design, OOH Outdoor, and Print media campaign is related to the Public Interest industry and contains 2 media assets.
+It was submitted almost 2 years ago by Creative PR: Barbara Messer of Publicis Groupe.

 Agency: Leo Burnett, Publicis Communications Middle East